Salamandric/salamandric.github.io/sets/ygo-files/splash.md

 <h1>Set Mechanics</h1>
-<p style="text-align:left;">There are a number of mechanics appearing in the unofficial Yu-Gi-Oh! x Magic the Gathering set.
+<p style="text-align:center;">There are a number of mechanics appearing in the unofficial Yu-Gi-Oh! x Magic the Gathering set.
 Some new and a couple returning mechanics, so lets look into them.</p>

 <h2>Foretell</h2>
 <p style="text-align:left;">Foretell makes its comeback!
 If you have a card with foretell in your hand, you can pay <i class="mana mana-cost mana-2"></i> to hide it away in exile face-down and cast it later for it's foretell cast.</p>